Piano roll Quantizer

 The Piano roll Quantizer is an advanced note quantizer, that can use standard score files as groove presets.

-NOTE: The Recording Panel Global Snap selector can be used to control real-time MIDI input quantizing so that post-recording quantization is unnecessary.
+NOTE: The Snap Panel Global Snap selector can be used to control real-time MIDI input quantizing so that post-recording quantization is unnecessary.

 The Piano roll Quantizer uses standard FL Studio Score files (*.fsc) as groove templates to quantize the notes.
 Click the